Skip to Main Content

 Contact Ms. Gonzalez for advising assistance at gonzalezad@roanestate.edu or by phone at 865-354-3000 Ext.
 2310.

-April has over 20 years experience advising and counseling students with roles in career services and academic advising in higher education.
+April is based at the Oak Ridge Campus, and serves faculty and students assigned to faculty advisors at the Oak Ridge, Loudon, Campbell and Scott counties.
+She has over 20 years experience advising and counseling students with roles in career services and academic advising in higher education.
 She holds a Master of Education degree in College Student Personnel from the Ohio University, and a Bachelor of Arts in International Studies from Maryville College.
 She enjoys helping students discover their dreams and devising plans to help them achieve those goals.

-April is a first generation college graduate, who loves baking, and spending time in the quiet relaxation of her back yard in her free time.
+April is a first generation college graduate, who loves baking, and spending time with family and friends.

 Tips for success: